How do I layer audio in iMovie?

 #2.
 How Many Audio Tracks Can You Have in iMovie?

 There's no official limits for audio tracks.
-So you can layer audio tracks as many as you want.
+So you can combine audio tracks as many as you want and they'll be combined into a single stereo audio track after exporting.

 #3. iMovie Won't Let Me Layer Audio.
 How to Fix it!